iainquayle/birch/construct.md

 ## style guide

 actual tabs for indentation, snake case for vars, camel case for functions, capital camel case for types, and screaming snake case for constants.

+for function inputs, structs should be used when the order matters, or there is any ambiguity as to what an argument is. otherwise, currying may be used.

+variable names are preferred to be descriptive, and not heavily abbreviated unless the abbreviation is common.